nologic/blog/_posts/2016-08-23-lost-touch.md

  "type": "msg_send_start"}
 ```

-In essence each line is a JSON record of the arguments `mach_msg` was called with.
+In essence each line is a JSON record of the arguments to the `mach_msg` function.
 Kind of like `strace`.

 ## Making sense of it all
 Recording the messages is just the first step.
 We also need to be able to understand them.
 Not surprisingly, they are layered in a similar way as network protocols.
 This is due to the various abstractions available to carry out IPC mechanisms.
 As I mentioned earlier, the usecase of the `libsimulatetouch` uses CF for their abstraction.